sage-code/eve/manual/composite.md

 Recover: region define an "exception handling region" for a method.

-In this region developer can use control statements like "switch","case" to analyze the $error.
+In this region developer can use control statements like "switch","case" to analyze the #Error.
 Developer can decide to stop the program, print a message and resume the program using _resume_ keyword.

 **Example:**